angeloziletti/ai4materials/README.md

 provide functions to pre-process (on parallel processors), save and subsequently load materials science datasets, thus easing the traceability, reproduciblity, and prototyping of new models.

-You can find extensive documentation here [add link].
+An extensive documentation will be published soon.